sillsdev/docu-notion/src/plugins/README.md

   plugins: [dummyMarkdownModifier],
 };
 export default config;
 ```

 For other available plugin points, see [pluginTypes.ts](pluginTypes.ts).
 All of the built-in processing is also done via built-in plugins, so those files and their unit tests should serve as good examples.

+If your plugin needs custom parameters, just supply the user with a function that will return the `IPlugin` in a closure containing the parameters.
+See [docu-notion-config.ts](docu-notion-config.ts) for an example of this.

 Once you have your plugin working, you have three options: